 Commercial Property Insurance Overview

 Just as individuals and families buy homeowners insurance, businesses and other organizations buy commercial insurance.
-The distinction between personal insurance and commercial insurance is fundamental to property-casualty insurers.
+The distinction between personal and commercial insurance is fundamental to property-casualty insurance.
 Some insurers provide only commercial insurance, and some provide only personal insurance.
-Many insurers provide both, but typically do so through separate personal and commercial divisions.
+Many insurers provide both but typically do so through separate personal and commercial divisions.
 In general, the property-casualty insurance needs of businesses and other organizations are more complex than those of individuals and families.
 Accordingly, commercial insurance involves a far greater number of policy forms and endorsements than personal insurance.
-“Commercial Property Insurance” describes insurance covering commercial buildings and their contents against loss caused by fire, windstorm, and many other causes of loss, or perils.
-Policies may be purchased to cover only a single building at a location or many buildings at different locations (blanket).
+“Commercial Property Insurance” describes insurance covering commercial buildings and their contents against loss caused by fire, windstorm, and several other causes of loss or perils.
+Policies may be purchased to cover only a single building at a location or multiple buildings at different locations.

-Disclaimer: The information provided within this overview is not “all inclusive” concerning commercial property insurance.
-Insurer’s policy forms vary so you should always consult your agent regarding specific coverage questions.
-We hope the following information shows how endorsements may be used to add or remove coverage to address a business-owner’s specific needs.
+Disclaimer: The information provided within this overview is not all inclusive.
+Policy forms offered by different insurers may vary so you should always consult your agent regarding specific coverage questions.
+We hope the following information shows how endorsements may be used to add or remove coverages to address a businessowner’s specific needs.

 Select the desired option below.

-Commercial property insurance can be written by admitted carriers and Surplus Lines carriers who are authorized to conduct business in Florida.
-The major difference between the two is Surplus Lines carriers are not required to file their rates and forms with the Office of Insurance Regulation for approval.
-Another major difference lies in the fact Surplus Lines carriers do not participate in the Florida Insurance Guaranty Fund.
-This means if the company becomes insolvent, the policyholder is not protected under the fund.
-The forms used by Surplus Lines carriers can be very different from admitted carriers and may contain unique exclusions and policy conditions.
-Many policies also contain a minimum earned premium which is retained by the carrier regardless of when the policy was cancelled.
+Commercial property insurance can be written by Admitted insurers and Surplus Lines insurers who are authorized to conduct business in Florida.
+Admitted insurers are those who are granted a Certificate of Authority by the Florida Office of Insurance Regulation (FLOIR) and the Surplus Lines insurers are granted a Letter of Eligibility.
+The major difference between the two is Surplus Lines insurers are not required to file their rates and forms with the FLOIR for approval.
+Another major difference is Surplus Lines insurers do not participate in the Florida Insurance Guaranty Fund.
+This means if a Surplus Lines insurer becomes insolvent, the policyholder is not protected under the fund.
+The forms and rates used by Surplus Lines insurers can be very different from those offered by the Admitted insurers and may contain unique exclusions and policy conditions.
+This allows the Surplus Lines policies to be tailored to cover unique risks which the Admitted insurers may be unable or unwilling to cover.
+Many Surplus Lines policies also contain a minimum earned premium provision which is retained by the insurer regardless of when the policy is cancelled.

-Commercial Property coverage can be provided through a stand-alone (monoline) policy or written as part of a package policy providing various types of coverage, including general liability coverage.
-The most common package policies providing commercial property coverage are the Commercial Package Policy (CPP) and the Business-Owners Policy.
+Commercial Property coverage can be provided through a stand-alone (monoline) policy or written as part of a package policy providing various types of coverage, including general liability.
+The most common package policies providing commercial property coverage are the Commercial Package Policy (CPP) and the Business Owners Policy (BOP).

-The Business-Owners Policy combines, in a simplified manner, most of the property and liability coverage, other than auto and workers compensation, needed by small and medium sized businesses such as stores, offices, and apartment buildings.
+The BOP combines, in a simplified manner, most of the property and liability coverage, other than auto and workers compensation, needed by small and medium sized businesses such as stores, offices, restaurants and artisans.

-The Commercial Package Policy includes several different commercial property coverage parts, many of which are selected by the insured.
-The basic components of the commercial property coverage part are:
+The CPP includes several different coverage parts, many of which are selected by the insured.
+The basic components of the property coverage part are:

 - The Commercial Property Declarations